Demis Hassabis: Elixir Studios

 Hassabis left Lionhead in 1998 to found Elixir Studios, a London-based independent games developer, signing publishing deals with Eidos Interactive, Vivendi Universal and Microsoft.
-In addition to managing the company, Hassabis served as executive designer of the BAFTA-nominated games Republic: The Revolution and Evil Genius.
+In addition to managing the company, Hassabis served as executive designer of the games Republic: The Revolution and Evil Genius.
+Each received BAFTA nominations for their interactive music scores, created by James Hannigan.

 The release of Elixir's first game, Republic: The Revolution, a highly ambitious and unusual political simulation game, was delayed due to its huge scope, which involved an AI simulation of the workings of an entire fictional country.
 The final game was reduced from its original vision and greeted with lukewarm reviews, receiving a Metacritic score of 62/100.
-Evil Genius, a tongue-in-cheek Bond villain simulator, fared much better with a score of 75/100.
+Evil Genius, a tongue-in-cheek Austin Powers parody, fared much better with a score of 75/100.
 In April 2005 the intellectual property and technology rights were sold to various publishers and the studio was closed.

-Neuroscience research at University College London
+Neuroscience research

-Following Elixir Studios, Hassabis returned to academia to obtain his PhD in cognitive neuroscience from University College London (UCL) in 2009 supervised by Eleanor Maguire.
+Following Elixir Studios, Hassabis returned to academia to obtain his PhD in cognitive neuroscience from UCL Queen Square Institute of Neurology in 2009 supervised by Eleanor Maguire.
 He sought to find inspiration in the human brain for new AI algorithms.

 He continued his neuroscience and artificial intelligence research as a visiting scientist jointly at Massachusetts Institute of Technology (MIT), in the lab of Tomaso Poggio, and Harvard University, before earning a Henry Wellcome postdoctoral research fellowship to the Gatsby Computational Neuroscience Unit at UCL in 2009 working with Peter Dayan.

-Working in the field of imagination, memory and amnesia, he co-authored several influential papers published in Nature, Science, Neuron and PNAS.
+Working in the field of imagination, memory, and amnesia, he co-authored several influential papers published in Nature, Science, Neuron, and PNAS.
 His very first academic work, published in PNAS, was a landmark paper that showed systematically for the first time that patients with damage to their hippocampus, known to cause amnesia, were also unable to imagine themselves in new experiences.
 The finding established a link between the constructive process of imagination and the reconstructive process of episodic memory recall.
 Based on this work and a follow-up functional magnetic resonance imaging (fMRI) study, Hassabis developed a new theoretical account of the episodic memory system identifying scene construction, the generation and online maintenance of a complex and coherent scene, as a key process underlying both memory recall and imagination.
 This work received widespread coverage in the mainstream media and was listed in the top 10 scientific breakthroughs of the year by the journal Science.
 He later generalised these ideas to advance the notion of a 'simulation engine of the mind' whose role it was to imagine events and scenarios to aid with better planning.